tammylvu/sp18-hw4/ANSWERS.md

 1. What is the difference between `new` and `create` for a model?

-new will create a blank object while create will also take in parameters
+new will render a form and create will actually make it

 2. What command followed after with `Cat.new` will emulate the same behavior as `Cat.create`?